Jt80149/dotfiles/README.md

 git clone https://github.com/YOUR_GITHUB_USERNAME/dotfiles.git ~/dotfiles

-Here is a list of notes that i have created and used through the issue tab.
+Here is a list of notes that I have created and used through the issue tab.
+I made these notes and improvements by the instructors notes given on feedback from Task 1-3 submissions.

 ## Task List for Dotfiles tasks 1